-F4501ED only
+F4500ED only

-If the instrument detects that the dewpoint meter's rate of change is still too high (>0.2°C per minute) it will automatically continue the test until this stabilises up to a maximum test time of 15 minutes.
+If the instrument detects that the dewpoint meter's rate of change is still too high (>0.2 dec C per minute) it will automatically continue the test until this stabilises (maximum test time 15 minutes).

 The Impactor can now be removed and evaluated.